baus/compute-histogram/README.md

 ```
 #### computeHistogram(arr, numBins, trimTailPercentage)

-Computes the histogram for the provided input `array` and binSize.
-This also trims a percertage off of each
+Computes the histogram for the provided input `array` and `binSize`.
+This also trims a percertage from each
-end of the distribution to allow filtering of outliers.
+end of the distribution using `trimTailPercentage` to allow filtering of outliers.

 ``` javascript
 var arr = [ 8, 2, 3, 9, 5, 1, 4, 10, 7, 0, 6 ];